 The fact that microlearning courses are short does not mean they can’t give coverage to subjects that regular eLearning courses do.
 You can use this technique for all subjects by only ensuring the length of lessons is short.

-Even the most complex and broad subjects can be easily delivered in a bite-sized manner with the use of microlearning.
+Microlearning can easily deliver even the most complex and broad subjects in a bite-sized manner.

 Learners’ Engagement